 If you really want to get yourself organised, plan to do your different loads of laundry on the same day.
 Not only will this help you to dry loads of similar fabrics at the same time, but your second or third load can take advantage of the residual heat that’s already built up in the dryer.

-There are certain times of day when running your washing machine or tumble dryer can hike your energy bill.
-Energy prices are at their lowest between 10pm and 5am.
+If you have a time-of-use tariff, your energy will be cheaper during off-peak hours when there is less demand.
+This depends on your supplier, but according to Money Supermarket they are usually between 10pm and 8am.
 Just make sure you follow fire safety guidance and never put a load in before you head to bed for the night.

 Then you can tick the washing and drying all off in one day.
 The ironing on the other hand…